What is a franchise?

-In the modern era things are a bit more exact.
-Many countries and their territories/states now regulate franchising and therefore provide a definition of what a franchise is to ensure there is no confusion (many business models are similar).
-In the United States franchising is regulated by the Federal Trade Commission (FTC) and they provide their own definition:
+Many countries and their territories/states now regulate franchising and therefore provide a definition of what a franchise is to ensure there is no confusion (other business models like licensing are similar).
+In the United States franchising is regulated by the Federal Trade Commission (FTC) who define franchises as:

 a commercial business arrangement is a “franchise” if it satisfies three definitional elements.